casting on edge

 Unroll some copper sheeting, crumple . . .

-drape it into position on the copper.
+into position on the copper.
 Gently press/massage the sheet to smooth and round the valleys between the copper edges.
-The sheet is left taut and sharp over those edges.
+Leave the paper taut and sharp over those edges.
 Those edges will dry crisp and thin, giving the sheet a staccato rhythm of choppy waves and a remarkable structural stiffness.

 Dribble in some pebbles . . .

 to keep the abaca taut and from shrinking up flat between the copper edges.
-They also slightly emboss the paper.
+They also slightly dimple the paper.
 Took 4 days to dry.